common-workflow-language/user_guide/src/introduction/basic-concepts.md

 There are four types of processes defined in the CWL specification
 {{ cwl_version }}:

-- A command-line tool;
+- A command-line tool.
-- An expression tool;
+- An expression tool.
-- An operation;
+- An operation.
-- And a workflow.
+- A workflow.

 {{ CWL_PROCESSING_UNITS_GRAPH }}